apache/cloudstack-documentation/source/adminguide/accounts.rst

 ..
 Note:: Any user given the custom roles that include permission to
-          create and/or update accounts will have the ability to assign new custom roles to themsevles or other users, irrspective of the privialges given in those roles.
-This could allow such a user to escalate their own privalges to include any API they might not have had before.
-Thereofre, the dynamic roles should be carefully designed and the `createAccount` and `updateAccount` priviledges should only
+          create and/or update accounts will have the ability to assign new custom roles to themsevles or other users, irrespective of the privileges given in those roles.
+This could allow such a user to escalate their own privileges to include any API they might not have had before.
+Therefore, the dynamic roles should be carefully designed and the `createAccount` and `updateAccount` privileges should only
           be given to users who you are content to have this level of privilage